 GRADUATE STUDENTS (M.S. in Marine & Environmental Biology)

 Sarah was born and raised in Raceland, Louisiana, and received her B.S. in biology (marine biology concentration) from Nicholls State University (2018).
 Her undergraduate thesis research investigated the ability of invasive Apple Snails Pomacea maculata to host the parasitic Rat Lungworm Angiostrongylus cantonensis.
 While she enjoyed studying invertebrates, her current research involves studying the spawning and early life history of the Spotted Gar Lepisosteus oculatus in Louisiana.
-Follow Sarah and her research on Twitter @SarahFontana814
+Sarah successfully completed her thesis in Spring 2020.

 Thea is originally from California and graduated from the University of California Santa Cruz with a B.S. in Marine Biology (2015).
 Her undergraduate thesis focused on understanding the difference in isotope concentrations between populations of stranded California Sea Lions Zalophus californianus.
 Since completing her undergraduate degree, Thea has worked and traveled all over the world studying a variety of creatures from tiny guppies in Trinidad, to massive Whale Sharks Rhincodon typus in Mexico.
 Her current research focuses on trophic ecology of the Spotted Gar Lepisosteus oculatus in the bayou and coastal regions of Louisiana.
-Follow Thea and her research on Twitter @Atfredri
+Thea successfully completed her thesis in Spring 2020.

-Kaylee Gleason (Undergraduate Alumni)
+Kaylee Gleason (Undergraduate Alum)

 Kaylee is from Denham Springs, Louisiana, and graduating with her bachelor of science in biology with a concentration in marine biology.
 She wants to continue doing research on Bowfin or other predatory fishes.
 Follow Kaylee on Twitter @KayleeEGleason